tbfe-de/mc-cppfor-ex/clock-02x/README.txt

-Adding an interface to the clock
+Adding an Interface to the Clock
 ================================

-Still to be done: show how different clocks can be added and all of them operated through that single interface.
+Shows how different clocks can all be operated through that single interface.